How to add/make rain in Photoshop?

 Do you recognize?
 I simply took a photo of a part of a cloud, reduced Saturation and played around with the Levels – boom you´re done.
 Use it if you like it and add it to your scenery.
 Afterwards again: Set the Blending Mode, but this time to Color Dodge and Opacity to 67%.
 We position the Fog layer underneath the rain layer.

-13. Add some more fog on specific parts
+13. Adding fog in Photoshop – more on specific parts

 Now, we want to add more fog to specific parts of the scene.
 You can use the same basic image, but maybe modify it by using a black soft brush.
 Then set set the Blending Mode to Lighten and we set the Opacity 54%.